Mo-Abdalkader/Data_Structures_and_Algorithms_DSA/README.md

 # Data Structures

-**Definition:**
+>[!important]
+>### Definition
-A data structure is a way of organizing and storing data in a computer's memory so that it can be used efficiently.
+>A data structure is a way of organizing and storing data in a computer's memory so that it can be used efficiently.

-**Purpose:**
+>
+>### Purpose
-Data structures are used to manage and organize data in a way that supports various operations, such as insertion, deletion, and retrieval.
+>Data structures are used to manage and organize data in a way that supports various operations, such as insertion, deletion, and retrieval.

 ## Types of Data Structures: